 Pedego Electric Bikes

 Located close to the Elizabeth River Trail, Pedego Electric Bikes in Downtown Norfolk has electric bikes for rent and purchase.
+They also have a location in Ocean View where you are a short ride to the Oceanview Pier, craft breweries, restaurants, and if you take the 30-minute ride out to Willoughby Bay you can see our US Navy's, Atlantic Fleet.
 The electric bikes have a pedal assist that allows you to go farther and faster, so you can see more of Norfolk in less time.
 Classic electric bike rentals start at $20 for an hour.

 Mountain Bike Trail

 Northside Park is a 62-acre park located and has tennis courts, a skate park, ball fields and an indoor pool.
 Bike Norfolk volunteers have worked in partnership with Norfolk Recreation, Parks and Open Space, Keep Norfolk Beautiful, and REI to cut a new trail, clean/ mulch the existing ones, and connect the trails to create uninterrupted flow.
 As a result, three trails have been developed: Hide and Seek, Trae’s Trail, and David’s Sprint, for a total of 2.2 miles of single track.
 The suggested bike for these trails is a mountain bike, and helmets are required.
 Visitors may also walk or run the trails.